-aWallet is an Android app for keeping your passwords and other secret data safe.
-It organizes your data in categories.
+aWallet is an Android and iOS app for keeping your passwords and other secret data safe.
+It organizes your data into categories.
 Categories can be created and customized anytime using the Category editor.

-When aWallet is started for the first time and you press one of home screen buttons, aWallet will ask you to choose an encryption algorithm and password.
-After that you are ready to use aWallet.
+When aWallet is started for the first time and you press one of the home screen buttons, aWallet will ask you to choose an encryption algorithm and password.
+After that, you are ready to use aWallet.

 The Home screen contains 4 icons that allow you to: